andgineer/allure-report/README.md

 ### Generating Allure report

-This is where we use the action.
+This is where we need the action.

-`website` is the directory where our website is located, in our case this is `gh-pages-dir`.
+`website` is the directory with our website, in our case this is `gh-pages-dir`.

 `reports-site-path` is where the reports located in the website, empty if in root.